Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Stability at one end of space

 The proof relies on the definition of a functional that is an appropriate combination of the energy and the $L^2$-norm of the solution, localized by an appropriate weight function (see \cref{subsec:1rst_ord} and comments therein).
-As already mentioned in~\cref{subsec:1rst_ord}, the key points are: \begin{itemize} \item to choose the relative weightings for energy and $L^2$-norm in such a way that the resulting function has coercivity properties; \item to choose a weight function that varies sufficiently slowly in order to recover from expressions~\cref{ddt_loc_en,ddt_loc_L2} some decrease of the resulting function. \end{itemize}
+As already mentioned in~\cref{subsec:1rst_ord}, the key points are: \begin{itemize} \item to choose the coefficients for the energy and the $L^2$-norm in such a way that the resulting function is coercive; \item to choose a weight function that varies slowly enough to recover from expressions~\cref{ddt_loc_en,ddt_loc_L2} some decrease of the resulting function. \end{itemize}

-Concerning the first of these two points, the quantity $\coeffenergy$ defined in \namecref{subsubsec:min_conv} (\ref{subsubsec:min_conv}) is a convenient weighting for energy, as can be seen from inequality \cref{def_weight_en} satisfied by this quantity.
-Concerning the second point, let $\kappa$ denote a positive quantity, sufficiently small so that
+Concerning the first of these two points, the quantity $\coeffEn$ defined in \namecref{subsubsec:min_conv} \ref{subsubsec:min_conv} is a convenient coefficient for energy if the coefficient for the $L^2$-norm is chose equal to $1$, as can be seen from inequality \cref{def_weight_en_V_dag}.
+Concerning the second point, let $\kappa$ denote a positive quantity, small enough so that

-(those properties will be used to prove inequality \cref{dt_fire_spat_as} below), namely:
+(those conditions will be used to prove inequality \cref{dt_fire_spat_as} below); this quantity may be chosen as